pliang279/awesome-multimodal-ml/README.md

 # Workshops

+The How2 Challenge: New Tasks for Vision & Language, ICML 2019

+Visual Question Answering and Dialog, CVPR 2019

+Multi-modal Learning from Videos, CVPR 2019

+Multimodal Learning and Applications Workshop, CVPR 2019

+Habitat: Embodied Agents Challenge and Workshop, CVPR 2019

 Closing the Loop Between Vision and Language & LSMD Challenge, ICCV 2019

 Multi-modal Video Analysis and Moments in Time Challenge, ICCV 2019